Yellowstone stargazing

 10. North Cascades National Park, WA

 Want to really get off the grid?
 Look no further than North Cascades National Park in Washington.
-This vast terrain of wilderness saw less than 40,000 visitors in 2023, making it the fourth least-visited national park in the US.
-In other words: extremely low light pollution is basically a guarantee.
+This vast terrain of wilderness saw just under 17,000 visitors in 2024, making it one of the least-visited national parks in the country.
+In other words: Extremely low light pollution is basically a guarantee.
 Filled with a variety of animal and bird species, this secluded park is a peaceful destination to enjoy the stars and some alone time with nature.

 Advertising